fmmochtar/fmmochtar/README.md

 Currently a fresh graduate of Computer Engineering.

 ### 🌱 Things that I’m currently on it ...
-- Python 3
-- Docker
+- Containerization and Orchestration
-- Kubernetes
+- DevOps
-- Ansible
+- Linux System Administration

 ### 📫 How to reach me: